Understanding Obsessive Compulsive Disorder (OCD)

 Bad thoughts, in themselves, are normal; we all have bad, horrible, disgusting thoughts to some degree at various times in

-by our children, on occasion.
-Virtually everyone has occasional intense thoughts relating to aggression or sex, for these
+Virtually everyone has occasional intense thoughts relating to aggression or sex for these drives underpin our existence.

 Compulsions, too, reflect human nature:-